Through April 2021, I have availability only for doula clients who have previously birthed with either me or with Birth to Baby NW.

 - A complementary interview where we can get to know each other and find out if I am the doula you are looking for for your birth.
 (At this time, due to the Coronavirus Outbreak, this meeting is offered online only.)

 - For first time parents, a private online newborn care workshop where we will talk all things baby.
 We talk about the first few hours and days after your baby is born, standard hospital procedures, early breastfeeding, how to bathe, soothe and change your baby and more.
 This is your chance to ask any questions you may have about life with newborns.
-(At this time, due to the Coronavirus Outbreak, this meeting is offered online via Zoom).
+Second time parents can substitute a 60 minute prenatal massage for this.

 - 20% off prenatal and postpartum massages and reflexology sessions from Seattle Pregnancy Massage until your baby turns a year old.